harlan-zw/nuxt-delay-hydration/README.md

 - an interaction event (mouse move, scroll, click, etc)
 - an idle callback with a fixed timeout

-Depending on which mode you pick, depends on where in your apps lifecycle the promise is awaited.
+Depending on which mode you pick, depends on where in your apps lifecycle the promise is awaited and how much performance improvements you'll get.
 </details>